Air Sensors

 New Low-Cost Sensor Installation Opportunities – 2025

 In June 2025, the District’s Board of Directors approved the District to administer a PurpleAir air quality sensor deployment program with $40,000 in funding from the California Air Pollution Officer’s Association (CAPCOA).
 This will allow the District to install upwards of 100 air sensors throughout the county.
-Interested community partners should download a copy of the low-cost sensors use agreement and contact sensors@sbcapcd.org for questions and inquires related to low-cost air sensors and their use in Santa Barbara County.
+Interested community partners should view the Letter of Expectations for partners and contact [email protected] for questions and inquires related to low-cost air sensors and their use in Santa Barbara County.
+Interested partners can also fill submit information via the online form.
+See September 10, 2025 news release for more information.

 In 2016, the District worked with Sonoma Technology, Inc. to study low-cost portable air sensors.
 Study participants collocated low-cost sensors and reference method sensors at Cuyama Valley High School to evaluate how the sensors performed during high wind events.
 See Final Report (opens in a new tab) of this study, and the photo above of District Monitoring Specialists setting up the monitoring station at Cuyama Valley High School.